Dorothy Reed Mendenhall: Personal life

-While she was going to school in Baltimore, she met her husband, Charles Elwood Mendenhall, and the two were married in 1906 on Valentine's Day.
+While she was going to school in Baltimore, Mendenhall met her husband, Charles Elwood Mendenhall, and the two were married in 1906 on Valentine's Day.
 The couple attended Johns Hopkins together and pursued a friendship while they were there.
-Dorothy wished to start a life with Charles after years of friendship, and she yearned for a sense of normalcy in her life.
-After their marriage, the couple moved to Madison, Wisconsin where Both Charles and Dorothy would eventually go on to teach at the University of Wisconsin.
+Mendenhall wished to start a life with her husband after years of friendship, and she yearned for a sense of normalcy in her life.
+After their marriage, the couple moved to Madison, Wisconsin where they both taught at the University of Wisconsin.

 Dorothy and Charles Mendenhall had four children.
 Margaret, their first child, died one day after birth due to delivery complications.
-Richard, their second child, survived his 1908 birth only to die before his second birthday from a fall off the roof of the family home in 1910.
+Richard, their second child, was born in 1908 and died before his second birthday after falling off the roof of the family home in 1910.
 The Mendenhall's had two more boys who grew to be healthy and successful.
 John attended Harvard University and became a renowned physician and faculty member at University of Wisconsin Medical School.
-Thomas attended and became a professor of history at Yale University, and served as the sixth president of Smith College, Dorothy's alma mater.
+Thomas attended and became a professor of history at Yale University, and served as the sixth president of Smith College, his mother's alma mater.

 Charles Mendenhall died from prostate cancer in 1935.
-John, Thomas, and their families remained close to Dorothy after his passing.
-Dorothy began to travel in places such as Mexico and various parts of Central America.
-Eventually she ended up in Chester, Connecticut, where she would spend her last few years.
+Dorothy Mendenhall's children and their families remained close to her after his death.
+She began to travel in places such as Mexico and various parts of Central America.
+Eventually Mendenhall settled in Chester, Connecticut, where she would spend her last few years.
 In the 1960s her health began to decline.
-Dorothy Reed Mendenhall lived a full life, and she died at the age of eighty-nine in July 1964.
+Dorothy Reed Mendenhall died at the age of eighty-nine in July 1964.
 Her cause of death was arteriosclerotic heart disease.
+She was buried at Forest Hill Cemetery in Madison.

 Publications

-Reed published two books, including Milk: The Indispensable Food for Children and What is Happening to Mothers and Babies in the District of Columbia?
+Mendenhall published two books, including Milk: The Indispensable Food for Children and What is Happening to Mothers and Babies in the District of Columbia?
 Aside from her own two publications, she also wrote six chapters Child Care and Child Welfare: Outlines for Study, which was published by the U.S. Children's Bureau.
 The Bureau published a third contribution of hers entitled Midwifery in Denmark.
-These publications were based on the research Mendenhall conducted oversees, as well as here in the U.S., in regard to child nutrition and health.
+These publications were based on the research Mendenhall conducted overseas, as well as here in the U.S., in regard to child nutrition and health.